interstitialRedirectModalTitle

 Saving Chelsea Plantation

 Jasper County, SC, is the third fastest growing county in the nation.
 With this growth comes rapid development.
-But as nearby residents experienced the loss of their stunning salt marshes and wild lands, they mobilized to save them.
+But as nearby residents experienced the loss of their stunning salt marshes and wild lands, they mobilized to save the 2,700-acre Chelsea Plantation.

-Protecting the recent Chelsea Plantation property was a true community effort.
-With the threat of development looming, the community banded together, including residents of the small communities that dot the area and nearby Beaufort County.
-Groups like Keep Chelsea Rural went door-to-door with flyers against developing the property and even put up billboards saying folks wanted to preserve their rural community.
+Groups like Keep Chelsea Rural went door-to-door with flyers against developing the property and even put up billboards in support of their rural community.
 Then, TNC’s incredible donors stepped up to help fund this acquisition.

 This 2,700-acre property secures more than seven miles of frontage along Hazzard Creek, which drains into the Broad River and is part of Port Royal Sound watershed.